Things to do during Self-Isolation

 Use a notebook too…

 What do you suggest others do in their time in self-isolation?
-All tips GRATEFULLY welcome!
+All tips are welcome!
 Please do share in the comments below.